Class of 2021 Sets Sail During Orientation Week

 Chris Mansa LaPorte: “Orientation was a great opportunity for me and other people to get to know each other and where we come from and the different environments.
 It gave us a source of energy—a sense of ‘We’re together.’
 We’re together in this, and we have to cope amongst ourselves.”

 LaPorte received a degree in sociology and anthropology from UMass Dartmouth and has worked in mentoring programs for youth.

 After the orientation, what are you most looking forward to?

 Diego Quezada: “Hmm, finding out what it’s going to be like to be a good juggler!
-People have told me that in social work it’s a lot to balance because you’re both in classes and doing field work.
+People have told me that in social work it’s a lot to balance because you’re both in classes and doing practicum work.
 And I’m also doing work-study.”

 Quezada graduated from Duke University and has several years of public policy experience.